farshed/farshed.github.io/src/content/blog/takshashila-chronicles.md

 cover: '/media/blog/taxila/cover.webp'
 ---

+> Taxila, they tell us, is about as big as Nineveh, and was fortified excellently well after the manner of Greek cities.
+> **Philostratus, Life of Apollonius of Tyana**

 I recently had an opportunity to explore Taxila and some of the numerous archeological sites it hosts.
 It's a place with a long and incredibly rich history, teeming with juicy remnants of the past.
 I hope to give you a taste of it in this post.

 ## Etymological Origins